gbif/hp-swissnatcoll/en/how-to-publish-data.md

 ## Log in
 1. Go to the [Data Aggregator DAGI website](https://dagi.gbif.ch/sign-in){:target="_blank"}.
 2. Insert your login details in the corresponding fields.
+  - After signing in, you will be requested to accept DAGI's terms of use
   - After signing in, you have access to your institution page of DAGI, which can be seen only by the users registered in your institution.

 There are two different views on your institution page: